ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/Edgarloyola/CVE-2021-40906](https://github.com/Edgarloyola/CVE-2021-40906) :  ![starts](https://img.shields.io/github/stars/Edgarloyola/CVE-2021-40906.svg) ![forks](https://img.shields.io/github/forks/Edgarloyola/CVE-2021-40906.svg)

 ## CVE-2021-40905
- The web management console of CheckMK Enterprise Edition (versions 1.5.0 to 2.0.0p9) does not properly sanitise the uploading of &quot;.mkp&quot; files, which are Extension Packages, making remote code execution possible.
+ ** DISPUTED ** The web management console of CheckMK Enterprise Edition (versions 1.5.0 to 2.0.0p9) does not properly sanitise the uploading of &quot;.mkp&quot; files, which are Extension Packages, making remote code execution possible.
 Successful exploitation requires access to the web management interface, either with valid credentials or with a hijacked session of a user with administrator role.
+NOTE: the vendor states that this is the intended behavior: admins are supposed to be able to execute code in this manner.